greatroboticslab/HumanoidRobotTrainingData/README.md

 The outputs are stored in momask_baseline/generation/batch_motions/

+### Extracting Frames

+After videos are downloaded and analyzed for relevance, the extract_frames.py script in video_processing/scripts/ can extract frames from the videos.
+Navigate to the folder, and run:

+	conda activate depthanything
+	python extract_frames.py --start <start_index> --end <end_index>

 ### Generating Depth Frames

-Depth Anything v2 can estimate depth and give a depth map of frames from a video.
-Navigate to the depth_anything_baseline folder, and run:
+After extracting frames from videos, Depth Anything v2 can estimate depth and give a depth map of frames from a video.
+Navigate to the depth_anything_baseline/script/ folder, and run:

 	conda activate depthanything
-	python scripts/Video_YTB_text.py --start <start_index> --end <end_index>
+	python extract_frames.py --start <start_index> --end <end_index>

-Which will begin creating raw frames and depth frames in the video_processing folder.
+Which will begin creating depth frames in the video_processing folder.
+You need to extract regular frames beforehand (previous step).

 ### Generating Captions